Lethocerus americanus

 Lethocerus americanus, sometimes called the electric light bug, toe biter or fish killer, is a giant water bug in the family Belostomatidae, native to southern Canada and the United States (north of 35°N; other Lethocerus species are found southwards).
 It typically has a length around 5–6 cm.
-It was originally classified as a species in genus Belostoma.
+It was originally classified as a species in the genus Belostoma.